danidiaz/red-black-record/README.md

 and variants are isomorphic to [n-ary unlabeled sums](http://hackage.haskell.org/package/sop-core-0.4.0.0/docs/Data-SOP.html#t:NS).
-The [sop-core](http://hackage.haskell.org/package/sop-core) library provides such unlabeled types, along with a rich API for manipulating them.
-Instead of reinventing the wheel, red-black-record defines conversion functions to facilitate working in the "unlabeled" world and then coming back to records and variants.
+The [sop-core](http://hackage.haskell.org/package/sop-core) library provides such unlabeled types, along with a rich API for manipulating them. red-black-record defines conversion functions to facilitate working in the "unlabeled" world, if needed, and then coming back to records and variants.

 There is another world towards which bridges must be built: the everyday Haskell world of conventional records and sums.
 In fact, one of the motivations